santhoshraj2960/meme-generator/README.md

  2. A meme that is to be placed over the image whose length should be less than 100 characters

 Output:
- 1. A modified image(with meme placed over the top) with the same filname.
+ 1. A modified image(with meme over the image).

  Requirements:
  1) Python 2.7